 Nursing Care and COVID-19

-Although restrictions are being reduced to allow increased provision of care, the guidelines from the Provincial Health Officer and our nursing college still advise us that virtual visits, emails and phone calls should be our first approach.
+Although restrictions are being reduced to allow increased provision of in-person care, the guidelines from the Provincial Health Officer and our nursing college still advise us that virtual visits, emails and phone calls should be our first approach.
 Face-to-face visits are allowed when other strategies are not effective and when there are emergency situations.

 Our nursing team is here to support you with your ostomy.
 Please help us keep patients, staff and nurses safe with the following strategies.